KIRANKUMAR7296/JavaScript/JQuery.md

 ### css() method

-- Used to `get` or `set` style properties or values for selected elements.
+- Used to `get` or `set` style properties or values for selected elements, tags or class.

 ### What is a CDN